RinaldoBenaccetta/mail-sender/mail-sender/readme.md

 There is an htaccess file at the root that deny access to all but index.php.
 That seems to not affect parent directories.

+## Settings

+### .env

+Copy *.env.example* in a folder out of root of the server.
+Remove *.example* suffix, and fill the file with the server infos.

+### Settings.php

+Copy *Setings.php.example* in the same folder.
+Remove *.example* suffix, and fill the file with your settings.

 ## templating

 Templates are in Twig ( https://twig.symfony.com/ ) and should be put in */src/templates/* folder.